Who we are

 A diverse and inclusive faculty

 Our department has been a leader in SUNY with respect to hiring and mentoring a diverse faculty that reflects diversity in NYS and the United States.
 Unusually in SUNY political science departments, we have been led by two women department chairs with the PhD in Political Science or Public Administration/Affairs (Dr. Buonanno, 2006-2012, Dr. Ceesay 2020-present), African American faculty (Dr. Neal, 1998-2006, Dr. Ceesay), and Asian Americans (Drs.
 El-Behairy and Raoof).
-We also have a long and proud history of not only inclusive hiring, but tenuring faculty from diverse ethnicities and religion.
+We also have a long and proud history of not only inclusive hiring, but tenuring faculty from diverse ethnicities and faith traditions.
 Our faculty have come from Egypt, The Gambia, Iran, India, Iraq, and South Korea.
 Professors Baek, El-Behairy, Desai, Raoof, and Park brought their experience as permanent residents and naturalized American citizens from Middle East and Asian countries); women (Professors Baek, Buonanno, Ceesay, and Slavin); African American (Professors Ceesay and Neal) and Latinx (Professor Rivera).
 Our faculty have come from diverse geographical locations in the U.S. to teach at Buffalo State, including Georgia, New York, Tennessee, California, New Jersey, Oregon, Pennsylvania, Puerto Rico, and South Carolina.
 Notable adjunct professors have included Dr. Uhuru Watson (Medaille College); Dr. Kevin Hardwick (Canisius College & Erie County Legislator); Terrence McKelvey, Esquire, John Maggiore (Senior Advisor to Governor Andrew Cuomo; and Dr. Greg Rabb (Jamestown Community College, SUNY, Rockefeller Institute Fellow, and the first openly gay man to run for and win elected office in Western New York).

 Five of our faculty have been recognized with system-level/college-wide awards: Buonanno (Chancellor’s – Teaching), Ceesay (President’s – Teaching), Pendleton (Chancellor’s – Service), Lines (President's Award for Excellence in Service), and Rivera (Chancellor’s – Scholarship).
 Our faculty have authored and edited numerous books, journal articles, chapters, and technical studies.
 They have been awarded grants from the U.S. Department of Education, the European Union, and many local foundations and agencies.
 Two of our department chairs - Steve Pendleton and Larry Flood - served the United University Professions on our campus and in statewide positions.
 Dr. Flood served for several years as dean of the School of Natural and Social Sciences (SNSS).
 Professor McGovern served as assistant director of the SNSS Dean's Honors Program.
 Dr. Neal served as coordinator of the interdisciplinary African American Studies Program.
 Both Professors McGovern and Yacobucci have served as campus coordinator of the American Democracy Project.
 Dr. Buonanno has served as director of the SUNY-wide Institute for European Union Studies at SUNY.